luukschipperheyn/portfolio-netlify/src/content/projects/apartheid-revisited.md

 ![Screenshot from Apartheid Revisited](apartheid-revisited.png)

-Apartheid Revisited offers a unique exploration the history of apartheid in South Africa through an interactive information landscape designed by Ruiter Janssen.
+Apartheid Revisited offers a unique exploration the history of apartheid - a system of institutionalized racial segregation - in South Africa through an interactive information landscape designed by Ruiter Janssen.
 This project bridges the gap between historical facts and personal reflection, inviting users to navigate through a digital realm that applies a human scale to the narrative.

 ![Screenshot from Apartheid Revisited](apartheid-2.png)